Crabbox docs

 proxmox

-#Template Requirements
+#Template requirements

 The configured template must be a Linux QEMU VM template with:

-• cloud-init drive configured;
+• a cloud-init drive configured;

-• QEMU guest agent installed and enabled;
+• the QEMU guest agent installed and enabled;

-• DHCP networking or equivalent IP config;
+• DHCP networking (or an equivalent IP config the guest agent can report);

 • outbound package access for apt-get;